docker/docs/test.md

 The new styles include prepended icons, color sidebars, and bold color titles for multi-paragraph notes, but no auto-prepended text.
-These are defined in a way that does not impact admonitions formatted with the original styles, so notes in your published documents won't be adversely affected.
+These are defined in a way that does not impact admonitions formatted with the original styles, so notes in your published documents are not adversely affected.

 Examples of both styles are shown below.